 Check out the blog on the Sector demo

 Sector Blog includes:

 - Sector Blog post content type and displays

-- Sector Blog category taxonomy to categorise your resources and allow your audience to filter by type
+- Blog category taxonomy to categorise your resources and allow your audience to filter by type

-- Sector Blog landing page and a Blog archive based on Drupal views
+- Blog landing page and a Blog archive based on Drupal views

-- Sector Blog sidebar promoting latest post and latest comments, as well as your blog categories
+- Blog sidebar promoting latest posts and latest comments, as well as your blog categories

 - Sector Blog Editor user role

-- Sector Blog comments with CAPTCHA and reCAPTCHA options for the comments form
+- Blog comments with CAPTCHA and reCAPTCHA options for the comments form

 - Sample content to make it easy to get started